spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

         Forces use of the sigma_clipped_stats algorithm to compute the background of the input image.

     * zero_percent: float
         Percentage limit of the pure zero values in the illuminated portion of an input image.
-If there are more zero values than the zero_percent limit, then the background is set to zero and the background rms is computed based on the pixels which are non-zero in the illuminated portion of the input image.
+If there are more zero values than the zero_percent limit, then the background is set to zero and the background RMS is computed based on the pixels which are non-zero in the illuminated portion of the input image.

     * negative_percent: float
         If the background were determined by Background2D, but the background-subtracted image has more than the allowed limit of negative_percent, then the background should be determined by the sigma-clipped statistics algorithm.